bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Arguments

-1. "blockhash"   (string, required) the hash of the block to mark as precious
+1. "blockhash"   (`String`, required): the hash of the block to mark as precious

 #### Result